 In Alaska, AK-AIMH administers and coordinates this IMH Endorsement system.
 IMH Endorsement verifies that an individual has attained a specified level of functioning and understanding about the promotion of infant mental health, corresponding to education, skills and experience in four categories:

-Infant Family Associate (Level I)
+Infant Family Associate (Category I)

-Infant and Family Specialist (Level II)
+Infant and Family Specialist (Category II)

-Infant Mental Health Specialist (Level III)
+Infant Mental Health Specialist (Category III)

-Infant Mental Health Mentor (Level IV)
+Infant Mental Health Mentor (Category IV)

 The details of each knowledge/skills area are very specifically described at each level.
 The Competency Guidelines are available here.